-In order to help ensure the establishment of safe, orderly and accessible commercial cannabis businesses, the Board may wish to consider placing a cap on the number of permits to be issued for some or all of the commercial cannabis uses to be permitted.
-Establishment of a "ramp-up" program where the cap on the number of permits is increased on an annual basis may also be considered by the Board, which would enable enforcement needs and community effects to be assessed and resource allocation to be adjusted in a deliberative manner.
-Considerations on potential caps for each of the use types are as follows: caps will be placed on the number of retail storefronts and commercial cultivation sites.
+In order to help ensure the establishment of safe, orderly and accessible commercial cannabis businesses, caps will be placed on the number of retail storefronts and commercial cultivation sites.
 The cap amount will be reviewed and possibly adjusted after an initial three year period.
 Due to the lesser impact of specific commercial cannabis uses such as testing, manufacturing, delivery-only retail and distribution, no caps on these uses will be established initially.